 It’s particularly valuable for indie authors who publish frequently and can’t afford a full developmental edit on every book.
 At $19.95 per month for four reports, the economics are compelling compared to even a single developmental editing session.

-Series writers, romance authors hitting rapid release schedules, and anyone writing to genre conventions will get the most from the benchmarking features.
+If you write series fiction or romance on a rapid release schedule, the benchmarking features are where this tool really earns its keep.
 Marlowe was trained on genre fiction that sells, and it evaluates your work through that lens.

 Context awareness has gaps.
 The cliché detector doesn’t distinguish between narration and dialogue.
 If your character deliberately speaks in clichés (because that’s who they are), Marlowe will flag it the same as lazy writing.
 It’s counting patterns, not reading for intent.